UCLA-Creative-Labs/node-psql-rest/README.md

 ## Installing Git and Obtaining this Repository

-This git repo has the base template for quickly building up a
+This git repo has the base template for quickly building up a node.js application server.

 ```
 Install git: